 Fresh out of Penn State, Jesús and his wife, Elizabeth headed for the go-go world of Washington D.C., finding jobs in finance in a town that is thick with diverse young professionals and vibrant night life.
 “We didn’t know anyone and we missed our friends and family.
 There were also financial considerations.
 After we moved to Pittsburgh,we bought a house and our monthly mortgage is half of what we used to pay in rent in D.C.”

 Jesús started his career in Pittsburgh as a senior accountant with Baker Tilly Virchow Krause, LLP, whose 2,500 professionals provide a wide range of business and financial services.
-Most recently, Jesús took a position as a senior internal auditor at PNC Bank.
+Most recently, Jesús took a position as an audit project manager at PNC Bank.
 He's proud to work for a company that allows him to be a lifelong learner and with colleagues who care about fostering a workplace and region that has a place for everybody.
 “It’s great to work with a company and in a place that cares about making Latinos a part of the local fabric.”

 “Pittsburgh has a lot to offer.
 You can find a good job.You can afford to buy a home.
 It’s welcoming, affordable and safe.
 I am always telling my friends, ‘you should consider moving to Pittsburgh.’”